-Operational technology systems, especially in railways, are usually associated with ensuring safety.
+OT (Operational Technology) systems, especially in railways, are usually associated with ensuring safety.
 However, as we’ve seen through the latest string of railway cyber attacks, OT systems are now the ones putting railway operations at risk.
+In this article, we will be discussing the importance of OT environment mapping.

 OT assets are no longer isolated islands.
 Instead, OT interconnectivity, integration with legacy IT systems, and supply chain cyber risks — combined with lack of proper monitoring — make it easy for malicious actors to gain entry.